frugal-dev/Bridge-Multi-Instrument-Search/README.md

 This is the desktop version of [Chorus Encore](https://www.enchor.us/).

 This specific fork is made for my own uses that allows multiple instrument search.
 For example, pro drums + guitar specifically.
+This branch was created with version v3.4.0 from the source.

 ### Original Dev Socials